 Bryson's Dictionary of Troublesome Words: A Writer's Guide to Getting It Right #ad - Now, revised, updated, and thoroughly but not overly americanized, it has become Bryson’s Dictionary of Troublesome Words, a decade and a half later, more than ever an essential guide to the wonderfully disordered thing that is the English language.
 As usual bill bryson says it best: “English is a dazzlingly idiosyncratic tongue, full of quirks and irregularities that often seem willfully at odds with logic and common sense.

-English And How It Got That Way - The Mother TongueWilliam Morrow Paperbacks #ad - Broadway Books.
+English And How It Got That Way - The Mother TongueWilliam Morrow Paperbacks #ad - English And How It Got That Way - The Mother Tongue #ad - Broadway Books.
 From the first descent of the larynx into the throat why you can talk but your dog can't, often uproarious story of an inadequate, to the fine lost art of swearing, Bryson tells the fascinating, second-rate tongue of peasants that developed into one of the world's largest growth industries.

 With dazzling wit and astonishing insight, eccentricities, Bill Bryson—the acclaimed author of The Lost Continent—brilliantly explores the remarkable history, resilience and sheer fun of the English language.
 Harper Perennial.